-This week’s blog was written by Emma O., a Drummers alumni.
-She writes about how she started a club at her high school that focuses on environmental service work.
+This week’s blog was written by Laura M., a Bass alumni.
+She writes about what she learned during an experiment in her environmental science class.

 The photos used in this blog belong to the author.